billti/LsSpikes/readme.md

 # Test repository
 ### By Bill Ticehurst

+Install bower and grunt-cli globally (npm install -g *) to use this repository, then "npm install" and "bower install" to download the dependencies.

+Build the site by running "grunt".
+Launch it with "npm start".

 ## Summary
 This is my test repository that exists purely for random experiments.